mavera12/EHR/Health-Record-Editors.md

 At the end of each time step in a simulation `HealthRecordEditors` will iterate through its list of registered modules, calling the `shouldRun` method.
 This provides each `HealthRecordEditor` a chance to decide whether or not it should take action during the time step.
 As an example, the `GrowthDataErrorsEditor` only operates on individuals under 20 years of age.
 It will respond with `false` any time `shouldRun` is invoked and the individual is over 20 in the simulation.

 If the `shouldRun` method returns `true`, `HealthRecordEditors` will invoke the `process` method to allow editing of the `HealthRecord`

+## Creating a Health Record Editor

+Developers who want to create a new editor must implement the `org.mitre.synthea.engine.HealthRecordEditor` interface.
+All editors must be placed in the `org.mitre.synthea.editors` package.

+As mentioned previously, new editors must register with the `HealthRecordEditors` class.
+It is good practice to allow new editors to be enabled via configuration.
+This means making the registration call in a code block that is controlled by a configuration property.